Understanding Motion Graphics and Why They Matter

 And the way he did it?
 No tech, no shortcuts.
 He used oil paint on glass plates.
 Since the paint stayed wet, he could wipe it away and repaint the next frame by hand.
 It was slow, raw, and honestly kind of brilliant.

-The Emergence of the Term
+The emergence of the term

 The term motion graphics first appeared in the 1960s, introduced by John Whitney, a pioneer who was blending design and technology in ways no one else was doing at the time.
 He even named his company Motion Graphics Inc, helping define a creative field that hadn’t fully taken shape yet.

 One of his most recognized projects was for the film Vertigo.
 While the title sequence was designed by Saul Bass, it was Whitney who animated the visuals.
-The sequence featured spiraling graphics and geometric shapes that shifted and grew in size, creating a surreal and hypnotic effect.
+The sequence featured spiralling graphics and geometric shapes that shifted and grew in size, creating a surreal and hypnotic effect.
 It was one of the earliest moments where design, movement, and mood all worked together to create something powerful and cinematic.

 Whitney’s contribution proved that motion wasn’t just a visual gimmick.
 It could be purposeful, emotional, and expressive, even without a storyline or characters.
 His work helped open the door for what motion graphics would eventually become.